Children's Eye Exams From Our Optometrist

 - Poor grades: If your child has a refractive error, their schoolwork can suffer.
 If your child cannot see the board in class or the books that they are reading, their grades will suffer.

 - Headaches: If your child has a refractive error and they are straining their eyes frequently to be able to see, it can result in frequent headaches.

 - Rubbing the eyes: If your child has a vision issue, it can result in eye fatigue.
 Frequent rubbing can cause problems such blood-shot eyes and keratoconus.
 If your child rubs their eyes with an object like a blanket or the corner of a pillow, it can result in a scratched cornea.

 What To Expect During Your Child's Pediatric Eye Exam

 Due to your child's age, their eye exam will differ from yours in a few ways.
 If your child is very young, they may need to sit in your lap during the exam.
-The optometrist will test how your child can follow objects by moving lights or toys in front of their eyes.
-If your child doesn't know their numbers or letter, the optometrist will use an eye chart containing common objects that your child can name.
-To determine if your child's eyes are properly aligned, the optometrist will cover one eye and then the other.
+Our doctor will test how your child can follow objects by moving lights or toys in front of their eyes.
+If your child doesn't know their numbers or letter, we will use an eye chart containing pictures or symbols that your child can name.
+To determine if your child's eyes are properly aligned, our doctor will cover one eye and then the other.
 If your child's eyes move back and for during the test, they are misaligned.
-Finally, older children will be given eye drops to dilate their eyes so that the optometrist can get a good look and check the overall health of their eyes.
+Finally, with our doctor's discretion, we will dilate your child's eyes with eye drops so that our doctor can get a good look the overall health of their eyes.

-Since it is difficult for a child to know if they are having issues with their vision, it is essential that you take them for an annual pediatric eye exam so that they can get the vision care that they need.
-Our Optometrists at East Gate Optometric Clinic, an eye doctor serving Stoney Creek and Hamilton areas, can give your child a complete pediatric eye exam.
-If necessary, we will create a treatment plan to help improve your child's vision.
+Since it is difficult for a child to know if they are having issues with their vision, it is essential for parent to take the child for an annual pediatric eye exam so that they can get the vision care that they need.
+Our Optometrists at Eastgate Optometric Clinic can give your child a complete pediatric eye exam.
+If necessary, we will recommend apporpriate treatment plan to help improve your child's vision.